-About ten years ago we bought a piece of land about three miles from us.
-This was because we had no garden and to stop me invading other people's.
-We used it a great deal: struggled with oak trees roots, planted olives, made crap irrigation systems and generally enjoyed it - until we moved to another house with a huge garden.
+About ten years ago we bought a piece of land about three miles from us as we had no garden in our town house.
+We used it a great deal: struggled with oak tree roots, planted olives, made crap irrigation systems and generally enjoyed it - until we moved to another house with a huge garden.

-I haven't been to 'the land' for ages and feared a sad sight of withered trees and overgrown-ness generally.
-Actually is was OK, more than; most of the trees have survived and didn't look at me too accusingly.
+I haven't been to the land for ages and feared a sad sight of withered trees and overgrown-ness generally.
+Actually, it was okay, more than; most of the trees have survived and didn't look at me too accusingly.

 The cherries are now taller than Mark, the olives, small but certainly not dead.
-Some 'pine d'Aleps, that I had put in thinking I would transfer them to a useful hedging spot are now vast and happy, sitting at the edge of the field like a row of chunky football substitutes.
-I don't think I'll bother trying to move them - why I didn't plant them as a hedge at the time, I don't know . . .
+Some pin d'Aleps, that I had put in thinking I would transfer them to a useful hedging spot are now vast and happy, sitting at the edge of the field like a row of chunky football substitutes.
+Don't think I'll bother trying to move them - why I didn't plant them as a hedge at the time, I don't know . . .

-He used to come up (I might have blogged about him before, but have managed to remove the date bar on the page, so . . . don't know — excuse me if I have.)
-Anyway, yes, he used to come up the hill and stand like Columbo, investigating a case of particularly runty vegetables - ours!
-He would squint, suck on his fag and tell us what we should be doing, and he was probably right.
+He used to come up the hill and stand like Columbo investigating a case of particularly runty vegetables - ours.
+He would squint, suck on his fag and tell us what we should be doing, and, he was probably right.

-His tomatoes were the size of a large gerbil, ours - more shrew-like, but they tasted good.
-His soil was better, and it was, being near the river; his methods, his tractor (I did point out we didn't have one) his shed, his irrigation system etc. I did ask him if he could play the piano as well as Mark but I'm sure he didn't hear me.
+His tomatoes were always the size of a large gerbil, ours - more shrew-like, but they tasted good.
+His soil was better, and it was, being near the river; his methods, his tractor (I did point out we didn't have one) his shed, his irrigation system, etc. I did ask him if he could play the piano as well as Mark but he didn't answer.

 But, I did like him and his theories, and his super-veg.
-I salut you Mr Combe if you are not with us or with us.
+I salut you Mr Combe if you are no longer with us.

 Here is a pic of his dog's house, the hand painted sign that used to say 'danger' now long gone.